19 results for tag: communication

 Relationship Recommendations During Covid-19

 We all need relationship recommendations from time to time.
-In this current pandemic, there are such intense pressures on relationships for couples who are trying to figure out how to get along and thrive during Covid-19, or just survive in some cases.
-Most couples have never had to experience such a high degree of close proximity for an extended amount of time like we are needing to manage right now.
-Add in the economic stress and fear of physical safety, and it is no surprise that more couples are reaching out for support and guidance than any other time in history.
-Please remind yourself and each other that this is temporary, you need each other and you really do love each other, even if none of the above feel true at this moment.
-I encourage you to trust your history, and that you have endured difficult challenges before and are still together.
+In this current pandemic, there are intense pressures on relationships for couples who are trying to figure out how to get along and thrive during Covid-19 or just survive in some cases.
+Most couples have never had to experience such a high degree of proximity for an extended amount of time, as we need to manage right now.
+Add in the economic stress and fear of physical safety, and it is no surprise that more couples are reaching out for support and guidance than at any other time in history.
+Please remind yourself and each other that this is temporary; you need each other, and you really do love each other, even if none of the above feels true at this moment.
+I encourage you to trust your history and that you have endured difficult challenges before and are still together.
 And most of all, PLEASE BE GENTLE WITH YOURSELF AND YOUR PARTNER!
-This is an incredibly stressful time in each and every one of our lives.
+This is an incredibly stressful time in every one of our lives.
 We need to feel safe while navigating this unique global situation.
-Trust your love, connection and your foundation as your guides and collective resources.
-Please be gentle with each other, and yourself.
+Trust your love, connection, and your foundation as your guides and collective resources.
+Please be gentle with each other and yourself.
 Ask for help if you need it.
 Relationship Recommendations During Covid-19 - ProvidenceHolistic Counseling, Coaching and Reiki - Michael Swerdloff ...

 © Copyright 2016 Providence Holistic Counseling Services